rozbb/draft-waict-transparency/draft-waict-transparency.md

 We do not currently have a way for a Witness to authenticate Logs.
 In the current tlog ecosystem, this is done manually, since it’s quite small.
 One idea to scale this is to require logs to make a public key available at its `origin/.well-known/waict-pubkeys`.
 Tracking issue [here](https://github.com/C2SP/C2SP/issues/115).
 Also we might want the pubkey endpoint to adhere to HPKE Key Directory over HTTP.

 ## Changelog

+### Unreleased

+**Switched from TLS cert-based enrollment to an Enrollment Server system.**
+We now require the existence of a global Enrollment Server for all Sites, like [WEBCAT](https://securedrop.org/news/introducing-webcat-web-based-code-assurance-and-transparency/).
+This shift was for a few reasons:

+1. "Transparency mechanism for WAICT enrollment" is really not what CT was intended to be used for.
+1. You can enforce more transport mechanisms.
+The CT-based one requires a Site to have TLS.
+But now that enrollment is an interactive protocol, it can use whatever transport the Enrollment Server supports, e.g., Tor.
+1. You can enforce cooloff periods.
+The Enrollment Server can have a policy like "if you don't have an email registered for notifications, you have to wait 3 hours between requesting unenrollment and us updating the database."
+This can slow down attacks, or else force them to be more overt by adding a malicious payload to the Log.
+1. The enrollment is more extensible so you can embed information in the future without writing a brand new TLS cert extension and getting it approved.
+One way you might extend it is to include a list of developers (via, e.g., their OIDC identities) who MUST sign a manifest before the User should run it.
+This is what WEBCAT does.

 ### Draft 4